roo7gb/FastForecast/README.md

 2. ~~Admin DB manipulation~~
 3. ~~Graphical display of time series~~
 4. ~~CLI csv uploads~~
-5. FE user cdv uploads (Advanced Feature)
-6. Time series decomposition graph
+5. Time series decomposition graph
-7. Autocorreleogram
+6. Autocorreleogram
+7. FE login (to protect the DB from FE features)
+8. FE user csv uploads (Advanced Feature)
-8. Manual addition of time series and points in FE
+9. Manual addition of time series and points in FE
-9. *Time series comparison (multiple series on one graph)*
+10. *Time series comparison (multiple series on one graph)*
-10. *Cross-correlogram*
+11. *Cross-correlogram*

 [^1]: Lines with strikethrough are completed.
     Italicized lines may not be completed, are optional